secretstartups/handbook/support/workflows/importing_projects.html.md

 ### Timing and scheduling ahead

 When customers request a specific time period for the imports to be done, they should *always* do a test import for each project and make note of how long it takes.
 It can be approximate, but should give everyone a clear idea of whether it's reasonable to be done within the given time period.
-Remember that both Support and Infra require additional time in addition to the actual import time.
+Remember that both Support and Infra require additional time in addition to the actual import time, and too short of a time interval might be interrupted by an incident.

-This is particularly true in cases where more than 1 project is required.

 ### Users Mapped